jjaramillo34/jjaramillo34/README.md

 <p align="center">
   <samp>
 My name is <strong>Javier Jaramillo</strong>.
-I am a Data Analyst & full stack developer from Ecuador.
+I am a Data Analyst & future full stack developer from Ecuador.
   </samp><br><br>
   <samp>
     🔭 I work as a python Data Analyst and contribute to create dashboards and other analytical tools .</br>